mountaincharlie/midi-dragon/README.md

 ### Semantic Elements
 * Using 'header', 'nav', 'main' and 'footer' in base.html to make the roles of each section obvious.
 * Adding role="button" for link elements which are being used as buttons

-### Aria-Labels
-* Added aria-labels to all link and button elements

 ## Commit Messages [TO FINISH]